xqaz123/EagleEye/README.md

 ## TODO <a name = "todo"></a>
 * Implement the Chrome Webdriver
+* To fix blur images downloaded(facebook), gives error when run with face_recognition

 ## ⛏️ Built Using <a name = "built_using"></a>
 - [Python](https://www.python.org/) - Language